 Big, Bold, Inclusive, Fun - There's GNUFFING else like it on the ukulele calendar!

-Our most recent festival was truly one for the record books.
+Our 2017 festival was truly one for the record books.
 We became something a bit special (a multi-award-winning festival).
-In early Spring, we were named Best Ukulele Festival in the UKE Magazine/Got a Ukulele Awards and we received a Queen’s Award for Voluntary Service.
+In early Spring, we were named Best Ukulele Festival in the UKE Magazine/Got a Ukulele Awards and shortly after the festival we received a Queen’s Award for Voluntary Service.
 Once again, our festival was based at the Lawrence Batley Theatre and we used venues all over town including Vinyl Tap, The Head of Steam, The Sportsman Pub and more.
 We had over 50 acts, well over a hundred individual artists and nearly a thousand people at festival events across the weekend.
 World class artists performed including Australia’s Ryo Montgomery, Victoria Vox (USA), Percy Copley (FRANCE/UK), BBC2 Young Folk Award Nominee Amelia Coburn, rising star Eat.My.Uke and dozens more.
 We had stages hosted by Mim’s Ukes, Tricity Vogue, unplugthewood, The Original Ukulele Songs project, Nicola & David from Brighton’s Paddle Round the Pier (and that’s not the half of it!).
 Our Main Stage was hosted once again by the amazing Heidi Bang Tidy.
 We had over a dozen acts under the age of 25 across all of our stages.
 We could go on!

 Our 2016 festival saw us returning to the Lawrence Batley Theatre and venues around Huddersfield.
 We had over 45 acts, over a hundred individual artists and nearly a thousand people at festival events across the weekend.
 We featured world class artists from within and beyond the UK, Hope & Social performed their ukulele festival debut as did Biscuithead & the Biscuit Badgers, Percy Copley, Opera-lele and more.
 International headliners Danielle Ate the Sandwich, The Flea Bitten Dawgs and The Quiet American wowed crowds.
 Once again, Heidi Bang Tidy compered and this year we added a new Conversations series where artists & audiences talked about things that matter.